-The best turbo trainers nowadays are extremely versatile indoor cycling training tools.
-Sure, you can just use simple rollers when cycling indoors but smart turbo trainers will enable you to actually enjoy cycling, even when you can't go outside.
-Connect these trainers with some other smart training tools and you can practically recreate outdoor cycling experience, indoors.
+The best turbo trainers are extremely versatile indoor cycling training tools.
+Sure, you can use simple rollers when cycling indoors, but smart turbo trainers will enable you to actually enjoy cycling, even when you can't go outside.
+Connect these trainers with some other smart training tools, and you can practically recreate the outdoor cycling experience indoors.

-Nowadays, using a best turbo trainer is a way different experience than how it used to be.
-There was a time when the thought of indoor training sent a shiver down the spine of cyclists – mind-numbing boredom of spinning the pedals in the garage or living room – but the introduction of connected smart trainers and apps like Zwift (opens in new tab) or Sufferfest (opens in new tab) means using the turbo is more engaging and effective than ever before.
+Nowadays, using the best turbo trainer is a way different experience than how it used to be.
+There was a time when the thought of indoor training sent a shiver down the spine of cyclists – mind-numbing boredom of spinning the pedals in the garage or living room –, but the introduction of connected smart trainers and apps like Zwift (opens in new tab) or Sufferfest (opens in new tab) means using the turbo is more engaging and effective than ever before.
 Some might even call it fun.

 What is a turbo trainer?
 In simple terms, you mount the rear of your bike to a static unit – sometimes by the wheel itself, so the tyre sits on a roller, or by removing the wheel, so your chain runs on a cassette attached to the turbo.
 The result is an indoor exercise bike that rides like a real bike, sort of.

-A turbo trainer is not only a great way to keep your fitness levels up in the colder and darker months, it’s also a very effective way to train when you’ve got limited time.
+A turbo trainer is not only a great way to keep your fitness levels up in the colder and darker months, but it’s also a very effective way to train when you’ve got limited time.
 Obviously, it also means you're completely safe from traffic, bad weather, potholes and pedestrians.
-Indeed, many riders now use turbo trainers all year round, because they are such effective training tools.
+Indeed, many riders now use turbo trainers all year round because they are such effective training tools.

-Just to clarify, you will need to have a bike as well as a turbo trainer and if you haven't got one, we strongly encourage you to have a look at T3's best road bike and best triathlon bike guides to get started.
-We also have an indoor cycling guide and also another article about the best Zwift setup for every budget and finally, the one where a cycling expert answers 12 most Googled turbo trainer questions.
+To clarify, you will need to have a bike as well as a turbo trainer, and if you haven't got one, we strongly encourage you to have a look at T3's best road bike and best triathlon bike guides to get started.
+We also have an indoor cycling guide and another article about the best Zwift setup for every budget and finally, the one where a cycling expert answers 12 most Googled turbo trainer questions.